-There’s a misconception about TOWS that it’s just a different acronym for SWOT, but it’s actually an evolution of the SWOT framework.
+There’s a misconception about TOWS that it’s just a different acronym for SWOT, but it’s actually an evolution of SWOT Analysis.

 A TOWS Analysis is a way of taking a SWOT Analysis further, to provide actionable links between the different parts of your business and environment.
 It’s a really great way to extend your SWOT Analysis.